-Last updated 12-Jan-2023
+Last updated 07-Aug-2024

 Each Tesla car produces a wealth of data that can be accessed by the owner.
 There are a number of ways to capture this information and use it to produce statistics for your car.
 There are however some important considerations when doing this, the most important being security, as providing any 3rd party with your Tesla email address and password, or to a lesser but still significant degree, your Tesla Token, is a potential security risk.

+Tesla have made a number of changes to improve certain aspects of securtity.
 We run through the different options and help you get started with each of these approaches.

 For the API to work and determine which car you want the data for, you need to send, via the API, certain details to identify your account and the car.